LC-Linkous/multi_glods_python/README.md

 * [Licensing](#licensing)

 ## MultiGLODS

-The Multiobjective Optimization Global and Local Optimization using Direct Search (MultiGLODS) [1] is an algorith created by Dr. Ana Luise Custódio (Nova School of Science and Technology, Lisbon) and J. F. A. Madeira (ISEL and IDMEC-IST, Lisbon).
-It is a derivative-free optimizizer generalized for calculating the Pareto fronts of multiobjective multimodal derivative-free optimization problems.
+The Multiobjective Optimization Global and Local Optimization using Direct Search (MultiGLODS) [1] is an algorithm created by Dr. Ana Luise Custódio (Nova School of Science and Technology, Lisbon) and J. F. A. Madeira (ISEL and IDMEC-IST, Lisbon).
+It is a derivative-free optimizer generalized for calculating the Pareto fronts of multiobjective multimodal derivative-free optimization problems.
 It builds off their GLODS algorithm in [2].

 Some key points of this algorithm are:

 * "The proposed algorithm alternates between initializing new searches, using a multistart strategy, and exploring promising subregions, resorting to directional direct search.
 Components of the objective function are not aggregated and new points are accepted using the concept of Pareto dominance.
 The initialized searches are not all conducted until the end, merging when they start to be close to each other.
 The convergence of the method is analyzed under the common assumptions of directional direct search.
 Numerical experiments show its ability to generate approximations to the different Pareto fronts of a given problem."
 [1]

 * "Points sufficiently close to each other are compared and only nondominated points will remain active.
 In the end of the optimization process, the set of all active points will define the approximations to the Pareto fronts of the problem (local and global)."
 [1]

 ## Translation of MultiGLODS to Python